Leica C-LUX vs CL

 It is notable that the CL has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The C-LUX does not feature such an accessory-socket.

-Both the C-LUX and the CL are recent models that feature in their makers' current product line-up.
+Both the C-LUX and the CL are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 Review summary: Leica C-LUX vs CL

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica C-LUX and the Leica CL?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica C-LUX: